If you’re reading this article, you’re trying to find out what a SMART goal is, right?

-- Increase the amount of qualified leads the company obtains through the website by 15% within the next 3 months by improving the user experience online.
+- Increase the number of qualified leads the company obtains through the website by 15% within the next 3 months by improving the user experience online.

 - Improve sales.

-And here’s a clue for you: the company you’re working for wants to increase the amount of sales they make through their company website.
+And here’s a clue for you: the company you’re working for wants to increase the number of sales they make through their company website.

 And the answer is (drumroll please)…

 Nice work if you got it right.
 Your prize is the satisfaction of knowing you can spot a SMART goal, you lucky thing.

 So B has everything a SMART goal should have.
 It’s got the detail we need, it’s time-sensitive, it’s measurable, and it relates to the overall company goal.

 Well, A is missing some specifics, a measurable component, and it doesn’t really tie in with the overall company goal.
 As for C — well, we hope you know why that one’s not right.